Might and Magic VI: The Mandate of Heaven

 MMEditor allows to open any internal map while in the game.

 The Chinese version provides some debugging options, including level select.

 - Have 0% chance for random encounter.

 - Use music track 7.

 The item Wooden Flute doesn't have any use in-game.
 This led to fans speculating about secret uses of the item, and a few fans formed a guild in celebration of the item.
-The guild, as well as one active fan who had passed away, Lord Brinne, are name-dropped in Might & Magic VIII.
+The guild, as well as one active fan who had passed away, Lord Brinne, are name-dropped in Might and Magic VIII: Day of the Destroyer.
 The flute in that game has the secret use of allowing players to enter the NWC dungeon in that game.

 |NES||I: Secret of the Inner Sanctum|